livecycle/preevy/site/docs/drivers/aws-lightsail.md

 ```

 :::note
-When defining fine grained permissions for `preevy`, make sure to add s3 permissions as well when using s3  as profile store.
+When defining fine grained permissions for Preevy, make sure to add s3 permissions as well when using s3  as profile store.
 It's recommended to scope the permissions to a specific bucket and prefix if needed:

 ```json